carpentries-incubator/twitter-with-twarc/_episodes/04-twitter-api.md

 > > ~~~
 > > {: .output}
 > >
+> > Specific topics, such as "dog" and "cat", return lower counts compared to searches of
-> > You may notice that the word "good" is mentioned more than twice the amount of times that "right" is mentioned.
+> > commonly used words, "right" and "good".
+Notice that the word "amazon" has a count that
+> > is between specific topics and commonly used words. "amazon" may refer to the geographical Amazonia,
+> > or the company.
 > >
+> > This shows the range of numbers we are able to get from Twitter, and that the
+> > counts depend on the scope of the word.
+> > It looks like any English word that is used on Twitter more than 10 million
+> > times a week on Twitter is a fairly non-specific search.
 > {: .solution}
 {: .challenge}

-It looks like any English word that is used on Twitter more than 10 million times a week on Twitter is a fairly non-specific search.

 That should give us a pretty good idea that for research use, 500,000 tweets is plenty to handle.
 And again: if you need more, there is a elevated level of